caps the damp acidic bog soils

 Main Threats

 None significant.
 This species is one of the most widespread mosses in the world.
-Localised threats include drainage of bogs and wetlands, habitat loss from land development, and climate change affecting soil moisture.
+Localised threats include drainage of bogs and wetlands, habitat loss from land development, and climate change.

 Population

 Not Threatened.
 Common haircap moss is one of the most widespread mosses in the world, found on every continent except Antarctica.
-In New Zealand, it is common in damp, acidic habitats throughout the country.
+In New Zealand, it is common in damp, acidic habitats.

 Conservation Status